KiwiSaver is all about making it easy. This includes providing a number of ways to contribute.

 To make a lump sum contribution you need to complete a Member voluntary lump sum contribution form and send it to us.
 Cheques need to be made payable to Aon KiwiSaver Nominees Limited.
 Please note that the cheque needs to be from an account in your name (not in the name of a company or trust) due to the requirements of Aon’s Anti-Money Laundering / Countering Financing of Terrorism programme.

-You can also pay online using our bill paying facility.
-Simply search for Aon KiwiSaver Scheme under bill payments and complete the requested fields within the internet banking paying facility.
-Alternatively make a payment through Inland Revenue.
+You can also pay using internet banking using our bill payment facility.
+Simply search for Aon KiwiSaver Scheme under bill payments and complete the requested fields within the internet banking bill payment facility.
+Alternatively make a payment to Inland Revenue by internet banking.

 It may be that changes in your life mean you need to suspend contributions for a while.
-KiwiSaver allows you to take a contributions holiday for a minimum of three months and up to five years.
-You’re eligible for this holiday if you have been a member of KiwiSaver for at least 12 months.
+KiwiSaver allows you to take a savings suspension for a minimum of three months and up to one year (or up to five years if you applied prior to 1 April 2019).
+You need to have been a member of KiwiSaver for at least 12 months.